josephWoodland/beer.com/README.md

 - ### Accessibility = Good

-   This test was also performed well, with 90 on mobile, 92-93 across the desktop pages, and being marked down on the font awesome icons imported for the footer using [aria-hidden=” true”].
+   This test was also performed well, with 90 on mobile, 92-93 across the desktop pages, and being marked down on the font awesome icons imported for the footer using `[aria-hidden=”true”]`.
 I researched to investigate if I could change this outcome, however, I could not find a solution.
 In addition, the score was marked down due to there being a lack of contrast between foreground colors and background.
 This was a result of a design decision that I am reluctant to change.
 I checked the areas highlighted with this issue and believe there is sufficient contrast for the users to understand the text, without impacting the quality of their UX or ability to engage with the site.

 - ### Best Practices = Good